sass/sass-spec/README.md

 All tests with scss files named `input.disabled.scss` should be for non-supported tests.

+Ruby 2.1.0 contained a regression that changed the order of some selectors, causing test failures in sass-spec.
+That was fixed in Ruby 2.1.1.
+If you're running sass-spec against a Ruby Sass, please be sure not to use Ruby 2.1.0.

 ## LibSass

 After installing a libsass dev enviroment (see libsass readme... sassc, this spec, and libsass), the tests are run by going